vzool/docs/app/user-guide.md

 @TODO Screenshot

 This page is used to view, create, edit, or delete a specific item based on your [role permissions](#).
-The main content of this page is a form showing the interface for each available field.
+The main content of this page shows the interface for each available field.
 The [Info Sidebar](#) of this page is used for Item Activity and Comments.

 ### Saving